Best Beef Birria Recipe

-This outstanding beef birria recipe is a wonderfully satisfying and hearty recipe.
+This outstanding beef birria recipe is wonderfully satisfying and hearty.
 After you taste it, you will want to make it again and again.
-Birria's deep rich flavors make it a clear Mexican favorite and now a global favorite.
+Birria’s deep rich flavors make it a clear Mexican favorite and now a global favorite.

 The original birria recipe, made for special occasions, uses goat meat or lamb.
 Like any favorite recipe, even the best recipe gets modified.
 But, the flavorful broth and tender meat remain consistent.